-If you have ever owned a home or put your house on the market, then you likely have heard both the terms assessed value, as well as appraised value.
-Evaluating the amount that a property is worth is important, not only if you are intending on selling your home, but also for property tax purposes.
+Evaluating the amount that a property is worth is important, not only if you intend on selling your home but also for property tax purposes.
 Although the terms assessed value and appraised value may sound similar, they don’t necessarily mean the same thing, which is why it can be vitally important to differentiate between the two.

 The appraisal value of homes is different from the assessed value in that it is an evaluation of a property’s value at a specific point in time.
 The appraised value is vital to the loan underwriting process as it can determine how much money can be borrowed against a property.
 The appraised value is calculated during the buying process by a professional appraiser and may differ from the market value of the home.

 There are ways that you can improve the appraised value of your home, such as ensuring good appearance or fixing an old fence or bad plumbing.
 It is also important to remember, specifically in the case of appraisals, that they are the opinion of a single person.
 In many situations, it may be necessary to request a second evaluation, especially if the value that is determined is significantly less than expected.

 Low appraisal values can seriously affect what a mortgage company is willing to lend against a property, which is why it can be necessary to get a second opinion.
 Furthermore, if you are a buyer and a home appraisal comes in much lower than what a seller is asking for a listed house, this is something that should be seriously considered.

 Is Appraisal Value the Same As Market Value?

 In short, the appraisal and market values of a property can differ.
 The appraisal is a professional determination of what the home is worth, usually for the purposes of a mortgage lender.
 However, the market value is a reflection of what a buyer may be willing to pay for a home or property.